localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## Libvirt VM Manager

 {{< alert title="Note" >}}
-The Libvirt VM manager is a preview feature.
+The Libvirt VM manager is currently a preview feature and will be part of the Enterprise Plan upon release.
 {{< /alert >}}

 The Libvirt VM manager uses the [Libvirt](https://libvirt.org/index.html) API to create fully virtualized EC2 resources.
+This lets you create EC2 setups which closely resemble AWS EC2.
-LocalStack Pro supports the KVM-accelerated QEMU hypervisor on Linux hosts.
+Currently LocalStack Pro supports the KVM-accelerated QEMU hypervisor on Linux hosts.

 Installation steps for QEMU/KVM will vary based on the Linux distribution on the host machine.
 On Debian/Ubuntu-based distributions, you can run: